 You know that production affects gross margin, production means people which means it’s important to you.
 How productive and efficient your workforce is will be high on your agenda.
 But understanding how much granular information you can provide into decision making using job costing analysis can see you propel your business forward, fast.

-Job costing analysis is the accumulation of costs (materials, labor and overheads) at a small unit level.
+Job costing analysis is the accumulation of costs (materials, labour and overheads) at a small unit level.
 Within industries that have tight profit margins, such as manufacturing, having this insight into line items can mean make or break.

 By carefully reviewing the costs associated with each manufacturing line you can understand with greater accuracy where your profit margins lie, and identify areas to increase margins through lower staff costs or wastage reviews.